Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 “It’s OK.
 Don’t worry.
 I’ll find something else to do.”
 He smiled.

 I nodded.
 “Good.”
-I checked my comp for the time.
+I checked my comp and saw that Do’rex and Saahna were already outside.
 “OK, I’ll try to set up a post-landing review for later tonight, then you’ll be off for five.
 Need anything?”

 He shook his head.
 “I’m good.”